Medical Student Education Policy for Volunteer Clinical Professor Roles and Responsibilities

 - To maintain an appointment as a VCP, the clinician must remain in good standing, as indicated by the following criteria:

-- accepts assigned teaching assignments up to 50 hours of teaching per year;
+- expected to teach approximately 50 hours of teaching per year;

 - is rated as satisfactory or better by the relevant clerkship or course director; and